 A Bit of History:

 The Scotch Egg traces its history back to London’s Fortnum & Mason Department store.
 They say that they had the scotch egg out for sale around 1783.
 The scotch egg immediately became a quick meal that was portable and easy to eat.
 Providing lots of protein, they are great for breakfast and are a staple picnic food in the UK.
-Think about it, an egg wrapped in sausage then breaded, it is the UK version of a bacon egg and cheese biscuit.
+Think about it, an egg wrapped in sausage then breaded, it is the UK version of a bacon egg and cheese biscuit, there is just no biscuit.

 In the UK, the scotch egg is picnic food.
 They are homemade and I would imagine are kinda like a Brit version of deviled eggs.
 Homemade, comfort food from across the pond.
 They also have these pre-made and packaged in grocery stores and convenience stores.
 That being said, I am not sure how I would feel about eating scotch eggs from a 7-11.
 I have had scotch eggs at 2 or 3 Highland Games and a couple of Renaissance Festivals and I tell you, they are a really good, quick breakfast.